WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

 ### Computer vision based moderator safety tools (requirement 4)

+We will use a computer vision tool to provide additional information about images to moderators.
+The intention of this tool is to provide moderators with as much information as possible about any images for the result so they can have as much context as possible before deciding to unblur the image.
+Even if a moderator has turned off blurring by default, we will still provide (and cache) the computer vision derived metadata as it may be used by other moderators for the same or future decisions.

 There are many computer vision options that could be evaluated by the implementation plan.
 AWS Rekognition, Google Vision API, Azure Computer Vision, and more.
 Essentially all the ones I've seen are affordable to us at our current